-It should be noted that there are financial covenants on two loans, to be calculated annually on the values of the consolidated financial statements of the parent company Marnavi SpA.
-The financial covenants refer to the Gross Operating Margin / Financial Charges ratio, the Net Financial Position / EBITDA ratio and the Net Financial Position / Shareholders' Equity ratio.
+It should be noted that there are financial covenants on one loan, to be calculated annually on the values of the consolidated financial statements of the parent company Marnavi SpA.
+The financial covenants refer to the Gross Operating Margin/Financial Charges ratio and the Net Financial Position/Shareholders' Equity ratio.
 These parameters, based on the data from the latest consolidated financial statements of the parent company Marnavi SpA, are met.

-It should also be noted, with reference to the non-financial covenants, that NextGeo group has confirmed its sustainability policy, which in environmental matters requires the adoption - with respect to an economically sustainable process - of a so-called "Green Procurement" strategy, favouring a) local and sustainable purchasing, b) the choice of less impactful travel solutions, c) GO (or GoO, Guarantee of Origin) labelled energy procurement.
+It should also be noted, with reference to the non-financial covenants, that the Company has confirmed its sustainability policy, which in environmental matters requires the adoption - with respect to an economically sustainable process - of a so-called "Green Procurement" strategy, favouring a) local and sustainable purchasing, b) the choice of less impactful travel solutions, c) GO (or GoO, Guarantee of Origin) labelled energy procurement.
 With regard to sustainable procurement, it should be noted that the entire supply chain for coastal activities in the various countries where the Group operates is local and sustainable.

-In line with the Group's policies on environmental sustainability, in order to reduce the impact on staff travel, and with the company's Risk Assessment Document (DVR), priority was given to the use of trains, while only journeys to foreign countries deemed strictly necessary for work purposes were covered by air.
+In line with the corporate policies on environmental sustainability, in order to reduce the impact on staff travel, and with the company's Risk Assessment Document (DVR), priority was given to the use of trains, while only journeys to foreign countries deemed strictly necessary for work purposes were covered by air.

-The supplier chosen by the parent company Next Geosolutions Europe SpA for electricity was replaced during the year and its successor, Enel Energia, by virtue of the contract signed, supplies 100% renewable energy certified with a guarantee of origin pursuant to the current regulation of the Regulatory Authority for Energy Networks and Environment (ARERA).
+The supplier chosen by the Company for electricity was replaced during the year and its successor, Enel Energia, by virtue of the contract signed, supplies 100% renewable energy certified with a guarantee of origin pursuant to the current regulation of the Regulatory Authority for Energy Networks and Environment (ARERA).

-It should also be noted that the parent company Next Geosolutions Europa SpA dedicated a quota of 2.77 hours of training for each employee in the company on environmental/social sustainability issues.
+It should also be noted that Next Geosolutions Europa SpA dedicated a quota of 2.77 hours of training for each employee in the company on environmental/social sustainability issues.